monome/docs/grid/grid-norns.md

 4. none
 ```

-#### what should I use grid + norns for first?
+#### what should I use grid and norns for first?

 A great starting point is [awake](/docs/norns/play/#awake), which is the script that norns runs after its very first boot-up.

-`awake` is a good one to start with because the grid interface mirrors the sequence that you see on the screen -- after loading, you'll see your grid come alive with a playhead + some programmed notes.
-Press some pads to change notes!
-That's it :)
+`awake` is a good one to start with because the grid interface mirrors the sequence that you see on the screen -- after loading, you'll see your grid come alive with a playhead and some programmed notes.
+Press some pads to change notes.

-Want more?
-Check out the *community script selections* at the bottom of this page!
+For additional scripts check out the *community script selections* at the bottom of this page.

 ### FAQ